 student clinic.
 Client progress notes and feedback are kept in student journals

 and need to be completed for grading prior to graduation.

 These individual classes provide general study and applied hands-on techniques

-including Asian body therapy, ayurvedic, polarity, chair massage, hot stone,
+including Asian body therapy, Ayurveda, polarity, chair massage, hot stone, prenatal massage,

 reflexology and spa.
 This course includes fifteen hours of research and